duckback00/dxapikit/README.md

 ## What is it?

 DxAPIkit is a set of scripts, which are provided by Delphix personnel.
 DxAPIkit scripts constist of Mac/Unix/Linux shell scripts and Windows PowerShell scripts.
-Also included, are Masking Scripts for both platforms as well.
+Also included, are Masking scripts for both platforms as well.

 - API
 - API_Powershell